Irreversibility of Asymptotic Entanglement Manipulation Under Quantum Operations Completely Preserving Positivity of Partial Transpose

 with $ \ket{r_1}=(\ket{01}+\ket{10})/\sqrt{2} $ and $ \ket{r_2}=(\ket{02}+\ket{20})/\sqrt{2}$.
-It is easy to check that $P_{AB}\le R_{AB}\le \1$, which means that $R_{AB}$ is a feasible solution to SDP (\ref{prime PPT one-copy}) of $E_{0,D,PPT}^{(1)}(\rho_v)$.
+It is easy to check that $P_v\le R\le \1$, which means that $R$ is a feasible solution to SDP (\ref{prime PPT one-copy}) of $E_{0,D}^{(1)}(\rho_v)$.
 Therefore,

-Finally, combining Eq. (\ref{ED upper}) and Eq. (\ref{ED lower}), we have that $E_{D,PPT}(\rho_v)=R^{\infty}(\rho_v)=\log (1+{1}/{\sqrt 2})$. \end{proof}
+Finally, combining Eq. (\ref{ED upper}) and Eq. (\ref{ED lower}), we have that $E_{D}(\rho_v)=R^{\infty}(\rho_v)=\log (1+{1}/{\sqrt 2})$. \end{proof}

-\textbf{General irreversibility under PPT operations:} We have shown the irreversibility of the asymptotic entanglement manipulation of $\rho_v$ under PPT operations.
-One can use similar technique to prove the irreversibility for any $\rho$ with spectral decomposition where Interestingly, it holds that $ E_{D,PPT}(\rho)<1=E_{C,PPT}(\rho)$.
-(See appendix).
-More generally, we can provide a sufficient condition for the irreversibility under PPT operations and construct a general class of such states. \begin{theorem} If $E_W(\rho) < E_\eta(\rho)$, then $ E_{D,PPT}(\rho) < E_{C,PPT}(\rho). $ \end{theorem} \begin{proof} This is clear to see from
+\textbf{General irreversibility under PPT operations:} We have shown the irreversibility of the entanglement distillation of $\rho_v$ under PPT operations.
+One can use similar technique to prove this irreversibility for any $\rho$ with spectral decomposition